marimo-team/marimo/docs/guides/troubleshooting.md

 # Troubleshooting

 This guide covers common issues and unexpected behaviors you might encounter when using marimo notebooks, along with ways to debug and resolve them.
+If your issue isn't covered here, try checking our [FAQ](/guides/faq.md).

-## Why aren't tied cells running?
+## Why aren't my cells running?

 If you're expecting cells to run in response to changes in other cells, but they're not, consider the following: